ToanQPham/ToanQPham.github.io/_posts/2020-03-20-affine-varieties.md

 - OPPD
 ---

-Today is 20/03/2020 and here is what I learn:
+Today is 20/03/2020 and I decided to learn some basics about affine varieties, following [Gathmann's note](https://www.mathematik.uni-kl.de/~gathmann/class/alggeom-2019/alggeom-2019.pdf).
+The current goal is learn enough algebraic geometry to learn about (linear) algebraic groups.

 ## Affine varieties